 For example: your waiter brings you a cold pasta dish which you decide to eat rather than return; somebody steps in front of you in the grocery line and you let it go to avoid an uncomfortable interaction; or your boss doesn’t offer you a raise in a long while but you are fearful of asking for one.

 These examples are just the tip of the proverbial iceberg.
-People who are fearful of any form of confrontation lack the very important skill of assertiveness.
+People who are fearful of practically any form of encounter lack the very important skill of assertiveness.

 Assertiveness is a fundamental communication skill.
 It plays a vital role in the way you see yourself.